ladycosy/personal-portfolio/README.md

 # anna-portfolio-page

 This is a portfolio page created with `React.js`.
-The purpose of this project is to introduce myself and the projects I have done.
+The purpose of this project is to introduce myself and the projects I have done to the potential employers.

 ## User Story